nezaboodka/reactronic/README.md

 `ObservableObject` class and all its properties `url`, `content`, and `timestamp` are hooked.

-### Operation
+### Transaction

-Operation is a function that makes changes in observable objects in transactional (atomic) way.
+Transaction is a function that makes changes in observable objects in transactional (atomic) way.
 Such a function is instrumented with hooks to provide transparent atomicity (by implicit context switching and isolation).